-Art & Design
+Art & Design GCSE

-Contact: Miss L Gray Email: grayl@turton.uk.com
+Contact: Mrs A Tems

-Qualification: GCSE Grades Available: 9 - 1
+Email: temsa@turton.uk.com

-Exam Board and Specification: AQA
+Qualification: GCSE Grades Available: 9 - 1 Exam Board and Specification: AQA

 Throughout the two year GCSE Art & Design course you will have the opportunity to analyse and evaluate your own artwork, and that of others, to develop an appreciation of art and design in the world around us.
 The subject will allow you to experiment and explore diverse media and techniques whilst developing your own ideas to produce a personal response to a set theme/brief.